|

 Level 9 Advanced

-this level during your four years as a flute performance major in
+(you must reach this level during your four years as a flute major in University)

 ______________________________